tromey/gdb-helpers/README.md

 ## Overview

 This adds some new commands and convenience functions to gdb.
-I've found these useful while hacking on firefox.
+It also changes some defaults to be more sensible.
+I've found this useful while hacking on firefox.

 Also, for Emacs users, this arranges to set `EDITOR` to `emacsclient -n` when gdb is running inside Emacs, so that the `edit` command will contact